vildenst/In_Silico_Heart_Models/README.md

 # Pipeline for patient specific 3D heart models #

-This manual is based on the user having access to the computer cluster [Abel](http://www.uio.no/english/services/it/research/hpc/abel/), a Linux Operating system.
+This manual is based on the user having access to [Abel](http://www.uio.no/english/services/it/research/hpc/abel/), a computer cluster with Linux OS.
 <!-- This manual is based on Mac OS with homebrew.
 However, all installation requirements are described in
 detail such that it can be done from other systems as well.